Frederick Lugard, 1st Baron Lugard: The Dual Mandate in British Tropical Africa

 Lugard's The Dual Mandate in British Tropical Africa was published in 1922 and discussed indirect rule in colonial Africa.
 He argued that administration of Africa could simultaneously promote the well-being of the inhabitants and develop the resources of the continent for the benefit of mankind.
 According to Lugard, there were three principles of colonial administration: decentralisation (granting power to local district officers in colonies), continuity (extensive record keeping so that successors would build upon the policies of predecessors) and cooperation (building local support for the colonial government).
-He defended British colonial practices, in particular the system of indirect rule that he introduced in Nigeria.
 The task of the British, he wrote, was "to promote the commercial and industrial progress of Africa without too careful a scrutiny of the material gains to ourselves".

-In this work, Lugard outlined the reasons and methods that he recommended for the colonisation of Africa.
-Some of his justifications for establishing colonial rule included spreading Christianity and ending barbaric practices by Africans such as human sacrifice.
+Some of his justifications for establishing colonial rule included spreading Christianity and ending practices by Africans such as human sacrifice.
 He also saw state-sponsored colonisation as a way to protect missionaries, local chiefs and local people from each other, as well as from foreign powers.
 For Lugard, it was also vital that Britain gain control of unclaimed areas before Germany, Portugal or France claimed the land and its resources for themselves.
 He realised that there were vast profits to be made through the export of resources such as rubber and through taxation of native populations as well as importers and exporters (the British taxpayer continually made a loss from the colonies in this period).
-In addition, those resources and inexpensive native labour (slavery having been abolished by Britain in 1833) would provide vital fuel for the industrial revolution in resource-depleted Britain, as well as monies for public works projects.
+In addition, those resources and inexpensive native labour would provide vital fuel for the industrial revolution in resource-depleted Britain, as well as monies for public works projects.
 Finally, Lugard reasoned that colonisation had become a fad and that to remain a global power, Britain would need to hold colonies to avoid appearing weak.

 William Rappard was influenced by Lugard's book.
 He sought to get Lugard appointed to the Permanent Mandates Commission of the League of Nations.